 The following graph illustrates the cumulative total Shareholder return of a \$100 investment in the Corporation's Common Shares, compared with the cumulative total return of the S&P/TSX Composite Index.
-The time frame selected for the following performance graph is the Corporation's last five fiscal years (beginning on May 1, 2017 through to December 31, 2021).
+The time frame selected for the following performance graph is the Corporation's last five fiscal years (beginning on May 1, 2020 through to December 31, 2024).

 The trend shown by the above performance graph does not directly correlate to the compensation received by the NEOs.
 The market price of the Corporation's Common Shares has been extremely volatile over the last five fiscal years.
-Over the same period of time, NEOs' base salaries have been increased modestly annually (and any salary increases have been settled in RSUs).
-NEOs' STIP and LTIP awards (whether or not actually received by the NEOs in a particular period, as described further herein) have fluctuated significantly over the last five fiscal years, but the fluctuations have been based on individual and corporate performance, not the market price of the Common Shares.
+Over the same period of time, NEOs' base salaries have not increased over the last five fiscal years.
+NEOs' STIP and LTIP awards (whether or not actually received by the NEOs in a particular period, as described further herein) have fluctuated significantly over the last five fiscal years, but the fluctuations have been based on individual and/or corporate performance, not the market price of the Common Shares.